-Figure 9 depicts the simulation plots of the PNP circuit with the ideal maximum forward BETA coefficient, BF, turned on and most other parameters turned off.
+Figure 9 depicts the simulation plots of the PNP circuit.
 For the voltage plots, the input voltage at the base and the output voltage at the emitter are plotted.
 The collector and substrate voltages are not of much interest as they are held constant.
 The current plots IC, IB, IE, and IS correspond to the collector, base, emitter, and substrate currents respectively.
-As is readily seen in Figure 9, simulating the Dymola PNP model with BF turned on provides a very accurate representation of its PSpice counterpart and a fairly accurate representation of its BBSPICE counterpart.
-Looking through the additional results plotted in Appendix H it is seen that only when the parameters BF, BR, ISE, ISC or IKR are turned on does the Dymola PNP model begin to match the BBSPICE and PSpice models.
+As is readily seen in Figure 9, simulating the Dymola PNP model provides a very accurate representation of its BSPICE counterpart.

+PNP

-PNP BF=10.0
+BF=10.0